Akbar Nawas

-Mohamad Akbar Bin Abdul Nawas, also known as Akbar Nawas (born 28 November 1975), is a Singaporean football coach who is currently the technical director of Singapore Premier League club Hougang United.
+Mohamad Akbar Bin Abdul Nawas, also known as Akbar Nawas (born 28 November 1975), is a Singaporean football coach who is currently the Head Coach of Singapore Premier League club Hougang United.

 Nawas has an advanced diploma in business administration from University of Wales and has finished his degree in business administration and marketing from the same university.
 Nawas mostly prefers to use the 4-1-3-2 formation throughout his entire time as a coach.